What to wear on your legs on a cold-weather run is an area of much debate among runners, but what is right for you?

 The Tech Tights are a great choice for runners who train regularly.
 The lightly compressive fabric provides support around the calves, thighs, knees and glutes and a broad, integrated waistband with a drawcord keeps them in place.

-Three examples of women’s running trousers
+Two examples of women’s running trousers

 The women's version of the Classic Tracksters features the same Exertech 100 fabric as the men's making them super-comfortable and non-restrictive as well as durable to stand up to frequent washing and wearing.
 The female-specific cut and improved waistband mean a smooth profile and great fit.